Traveling to Amsterdam on a Budget

 Free 🙂

 Amsterdam has a solid nightlife scene, with big variety when it comes to clubs and pubs.
 Is one of the most unique and diverse amongst Europe.
 There are venues, dance festivals and club nights for every taste.
-Being The Netherlands the capital of the electro music, DJs keep the crowd going all night long.
+Being The Netherlands the former capital of the electro music, DJs keep the crowd going all night long.

 It depends on you alcohol consumption 🙂